Connected Products··9 min read

 Performance: The Honest Assessment

-Read range is comparable to standard NFC tags for most consumer packaging applications.
-At close range — a phone held to a label — Ephém performs equivalently to conventional inlays.
-At longer read distances used in some industrial RFID applications, the thinner antenna construction introduces variability.
-For shelf-edge or conveyor scanning at distance, test before you commit.
+Read range is comparable to standard NFC tags for most consumer packaging.
+At close range, Ephém performs equivalently to conventional inlays.
+At longer distances used in industrial RFID, the thinner antenna introduces variability.
+For conveyor or shelf-edge scanning at distance, test before committing.

 Durability during product life is the more significant consideration.
-Standard NFC tags are engineered to survive years of handling, humidity, and physical stress.
-Ephém is engineered to compost.
-These are opposing design goals, and the tension is real.
-For products with a short packaging lifecycle — fashion garments, food and beverage, cosmetics — the tag only needs to survive from manufacture to consumer tap.
-It handles this well.
-For products that live in a warehouse for two years before sale, or that are rescanned repeatedly in a logistics environment, durability testing under your specific conditions is non-negotiable before rollout.
+Standard tags survive years of handling, humidity, and stress.
+Ephém is engineered to compost — opposing goals.
+For short-lifecycle packaging — fashion, food and beverage, cosmetics — the tag only needs to survive to consumer tap, and it handles this well.
+For products stored two years before sale or rescanned repeatedly in logistics, durability testing before rollout is non-negotiable.

 Tap reliability in typical consumer conditions is good.
-The natural substrate materials do not interfere with NFC frequency in the way some early bio-based experiments did.
-NFC Forum certification testing applies.
-Check the spec sheet; do not assume.
+Natural substrate materials do not interfere with NFC frequency.
+NFC Forum certification applies; check the spec sheet.
+For short-lifecycle packaging, Ephém is ready.
+For industrial durability, standard tags remain the right answer.

 The Cost Reality